Information about the Community Liaison Group and Issues Log set up as part of our planning permission is here.

-It was almost exactly two years since the first planning officer from Mid Suffolk District Council visited to talk through our plans for Wakelyns.
+It was in 2019 that the first planning officer from Mid Suffolk District Council visited to talk through our plans for Wakelyns.
 That led us in 2020 to getting Listed Building Consent to do the work to the Wakelyns Farmhouse (including adding four new bathrooms) for it to be available as holiday accommodation.

 The initial consultation relating to the application is described further down this web page.